 This recipe is pretty basic, but you need to use the right ingredients to get the best taste.
 Luckily, you can find all of them at larger grocery stores and online.

 The most important thing you must have to make this Beef Chow Fun recipe is the correct noodles.
 Don’t try to use Italian-style pasta in this recipe because it just won’t work.
 Unlike Italian pasta, chow fun noodles are made from rice flour and are thicker and wider, giving them a unique texture and taste that pasta won’t match.
+The rice noodle is critical to this dish.
 You can usually find dried Chow Fun noodles wound into small bundles and sold in packages of two to three bundles.

 Another way that you can mess up this recipe is by using the wrong soy sauce.
 The type of soy sauce you want to use is dark Chinese-style soy sauce, not Japanese, Thai, or Indonesian-style dark soy sauce because there are all very different from each other.
 You will also want to stay away from Chinese-style light soy sauce, the kind you probably already have in your fridge, because it tastes much too salty for this dish.
 Getting this recipe to come outright requires the additional sweetness that comes from the molasses or sugar in Chinese-style dark soy sauce.

 The oyster sauce brings another layer of sweetness to this Beef Chow Fun recipe.
 Despite its name and the fact that it is made with the liquid leftover after cooking oysters, this sauce is not very fishy at all.
 In fact, it has almost a barbeque sauce flavor that helps increase the savory nature of this dish.
 If you are allergic to oysters or just want to leave it out, you can use an equal amount of hoisin sauce.